robertbrook/the-island/the-island.md

 A wreath of flowers was printed around the name of the city, but that had been scribbled over in thick marker pen.
 Roads and other things seemed quite clear despite the state of the diagram.
 Around the map were buildings drawn in the style of a fairy-tale: a museum, perhaps; an art gallery; a pair of long, open boulevards with cafes; a great roundabout where a grand restaurant stood in front of an admiring crowd.

 I looked more closely at the map.
 If that was the road I had come on, then - surely this place I stood was where the restaurant was marked.
 I looked about.
 There was nothing except the two kiosks.

-13200
+A couple of metal tables - really discs held up by props - stood a little way from the kiosks.
+Someone had left the remains of a meal and I immediately picked up a paper bag containing what looked like a toasted sandwich.
+It looked very dry and smelled of vinegar.
+Despite any hunger, I could not face to eat it.

+Also left on the table was a newspaper.
+It was thin, on cheap paper, printed in black and red.
+On the front page were simple word puzzles, cartoons and what I though might have been sports or lottery results.
+I left it there.

+I went back to the map and tried to find how I might get to the harbour, or what took the place of the harbour.
+Whatever happened I knew I must reach or pass through the most built-up part of the city.
+There I could find a post-office, or town-hall, or registry or some place I could tell who I was - and at last be sent on my way.

+There were always arrangements to be made, I knew that.
+Papers, passports, passes - all these things must be done.
+They are the necessary things we have to do to travel, especially in far-off places where we are unknown.
+And that was where I was: in a far-off place, quite unknown.

+But the people on the other side of the island had been quite friendly to me.
+Here in the city it was not at all like that.
+The people rarely looked at me - in fact, they seemed almost not to look at each other.
+If I did look alien to them, either they were hiding their reactions ... or ...
+I could not think.

+The map showed the city as it once was supposed to have been, or wished to be, or wanted to be seen.
+I could not imagine that the place would ever have really looked anything like the diagram suggested.
+I could not even explain it as many years passing and the city falling into ruins.
+It was almost as if it was a pretence: that people claimed that the city was some famous attraction for tourists, all the time knowing that it had never been that - nor would it ever be.

+The roads, though, were in the right place, as far as I could make out.

+13750